SER516-Clever/SER516-Team-Clever/README.md

 2. Project page will be displayed
 3. Enter project slug eg: ser516asu-ser516-team-cleveland
 4. Select type of metric from dropdown.
-5. Submit to get the metric displaoyed on the same screen
+5. Submit to get the metric disployed on the same screen